- What is taught?

-They are the ability to experience time moving normally, the ability to shut down the highly discriminating intellect and the ability to activate the fast-twitch muscles that lead to fluid, powerful, effortless motion.
+They are the ability to experience time moving normally, the ability to shut down the highly discriminating intellect and the ability to activate the fast-twitch muscles to allow al the muscles to work harmoniously which leads to fluid, powerful, effortless motion.

-- So your program consists of just teaching drills and that's it?
+- So your methodology consists of just teaching drills and that's it?

-No. Our program consists of three parts, all equally important.
+No, the methodology consists of three parts, all equally important.
 First are learning the drills.
 Second is understanding how the drills make your motion more effective.
-Third, which is very crucial, is follow-up.
-We teach a program that is very subtle (but very powerful) and follow-up is absolutely crucial.
-We stay in touch with our players through phone calls, email and propriety made videos, throughout the entire season.
+Third, which is very crucial, is the ongoing follow-up and refinement.
+The methodology is very subtle (but very powerful) and ongoing refinement is absolutely crucial.
+I stay in touch with clients through Skype/Facetime and phone along with in person visits.

 - Aren't there other things to consider which enable an athlete to play his best?